Recommending charitable gifts … simplified

 Please consider giving online by clicking here.
 (Online gifts must be $10 or more.)

-For gifts by mail, please complete the attached form, include it with your check and mail to:
+For gifts by mail, please complete the this form, include it with your check and mail to:

 Community Foundation for Southeast Michigan